-Note that, in a default configuration, output group 003 does not have an activation rule configured.
-Therefore, alarms will not be triggered unless the rule is programmed from the Advanced Installation menu (see 4.5.1.6).
+Note that, in a default configuration, all output elements are assigned to group 001 (EN 54 Sounders).
+See other options in the "Advanced installation" menu (see 4.5.1.6).

 4.3.6 Change passwords

 Select the desired passwords for user access level 2 and user access level 3.